matke97/SurveyAndTestWebApp/README.md

 Internet Application Programming project

 ## Description:
-Implemented a web application that is used to create surveys and tests, fill out and view results of completed profiles and tests.
+Implemented a web application that is used to create surveys and tests, fill out and view results of completed surveys and tests.

-Mean stack web application.
+Used MEAN stack to implement this web app.
+Whole requirements are stored  [HERE](https://github.com/matke97/SurveyAndTestWebApp/blob/master/2019_2020_IR3PIA-Projekat-SRB.pdf)

 ## Prerequisites:
 - NodeJS